csev/py4e/TRANSLATION.md

 The next place that needs translation is the autograder.
 This code is in the folder `tools\pythonauto` - go through all the PHP files.
 Pay particular attention to the `exercises3.php` file - it drives all the exercises.
-You can ignore `exercises.php` as it is just a holover from the Python2 version of the course that I will likely cleanup and remove January 1, 2001.
+You can ignore `exercises.php` as it is just a holdover from the Python2 version of the course that I will likely cleanup and remove January 1, 2021.

 Hosting and Production
 ----------------------